 Ernest could not have chosen a worst place to pick a rose, for it was one that belonged to a hideous beast.
 It was going to cost Ernest his life, but Beauty selflessly agrees to stay with the Beast in exchange.

 From there on the story about the struggle to overcome the prejudice of appearance, and the struggle to trust.

-Beauty and the Beast is one of the best princess fairytales there are.
+is one of the best princess fairytales there are.
 Usually the handsome prince comes to the rescue of the damsel in distress, and the two marry despite barely knowing one another.
 Here, it is the (future) princess that saves the prince from himself, and it is only after months of learning, and finding out about each other that they fall in love.